wesen1/wesenGemaMod/README.md

 Gema mod for AssaultCube Lua servers.

-The records are saved in a minimal database and the commands are built in a way that allows you to easily add new commands.
+Saves the times that players needed to score on a gema map in a database and provides several commands that the players can use.

 Installation